 Free Consultation: Tulsa Criminal Defense Attorneys

 If you have any concerns about the Oklahoma Sex Offender Registry or need more information about how the the Oklahoma Supreme Court’s opinion in Starkey v.
 Oklahoma Dept. of Corrections 2013 OK 43 might affect you, call Wirth Law Office’s Tulsa criminal defense attorneys (918) 932-2800.
 Our criminal defense team offers free, confidential consultations.
-You may also submit a written question using the form at the top right side of this page.
+You may also submit a written question for the Oklahoma sex crime attorneys using the form at the top right side of this page.